-Debts often pile up quickly, placing individuals or their families in a challenging financial position.
-Often times people in difficult financial situations ask what is bankruptcy?
-Bankruptcy provides individuals saddled with substantial debts a solution by giving them a way to get out from under it while legally treating their creditors.
-Once the bankruptcy process is complete, people often describe the relief they feel as they get a fresh start without the burden of unpaid bills.
+Debts often pile up quickly, placing individuals or their families in a difficult financial situation.
+Often people in difficult financial situations ask what bankruptcy is?
+Bankruptcy provides individuals saddled with substantial debts a way to become financially free of those debts while legally treating their creditors.
+Once the bankruptcy process is complete, people often explain the relief they feel as they get a fresh start without the weight of overdue bills.

-- Chapter 7 bankruptcy: wipes out certain debts, but the bankruptcy trustee may sell some of your nonexempt property to pay back your creditors.
+- Chapter 7 bankruptcy: wipes out certain debts, but the bankruptcy trustee may sell your nonexempt property and disburse the proceeds to your creditors.

 - Chapter 13 Bankruptcy.
-In Chapter 13 bankruptcy, your debts are reorganized, much like a corporate Chapter 11.
-Although you may retain all of your property, you must pay a three to five-year reorganization plan.
-The Chapter 13 Plan will pay your creditors the greater of 1) what they would have received in a hypothetical Chapter 7 liquidation, or 2) your disposable income as determined by the bankruptcy rules.
+In this type of bankruptcy, your debts are reorganized, much like a corporate Chapter 11.
+Although you may retain your property, you must propose either a 36 to 60-month reorganization plan.
+The Chapter 13 Plan will pay your creditors the greater of 1) what they would have received in a hypothetical Chapter 7 liquidation, or 2) your disposable income, which is determined by your bankruptcy schedules.

 Chapter 7 Bankruptcy

-A Chapter 7 Bankruptcy is a liquidation type bankruptcy where the debtors get their debts (e.g., unsecured credit cards, medical bills, and personal loans) wiped out without paying a monthly plan.
+This is a liquidation type bankruptcy where the debtors get their debts such as unsecured credit cards, personal loans, and medical bills discharged without paying a monthly plan.

-To have these debts wiped out, the debtor agrees that the Chapter 7 bankruptcy trustee (the individual responsible for overseeing the case) can sell the debtor’s nonexempt property.
-After the nonexempt property is sold, the trustee disburses the sales proceeds to the debtor’s creditors following the Bankruptcy Code’s priority system.
+The debtor acknowledges that the appointed Chapter 7 bankruptcy trustee can sell the debtor’s nonexempt property to have these debts wiped out.
+After the nonexempt property is sold, the trustee disburses the proceeds from the sales to the debtor’s creditors following the Bankruptcy Code’s priority system.

 In Chapter 7, a debtor does not have to surrender all of his/her assets to the trustee.
-Debtors can keep their homestead, $1,000 worth of personal property such as household furnishings, clothing, and $1,000 of equity in their car.
-In most cases, many debtors can keep all of their property.
+Debtors can keep their homestead, $1,000 worth of personal property, which typically consists of furniture, clothing, and $1,000 that may be applied towards a car.
+In most cases, many debtors can keep their property without any issues.

-It is important to note that a Chapter 7 bankruptcy will not wipe out all debt.
-Some debts are deemed nondischargeable debts by the Bankruptcy Code remain with you even after the bankruptcy is completed.
+It is important to note that Chapter 7 may not wipe out all debt.
+Some debts are deemed nondischargeable debts by the Bankruptcy Code survive the bankruptcy is completed.
 Here are some examples of debts that are nondischargeable:

 1) 11 USC § 523(a)(5) – Child support and alimony;